xavierjohn/FunctionalDDD/RailwayOrientedProgramming/README.md

 ### ParallelAsync

- Parallel runs multiple tasks in parallel and returns multiple tasks. `BindAsync` will await all the task and call the given function.
+ Parallel runs multiple tasks in parallel and returns multiple tasks. `AwaitAsync` will await all the task and return the combined result.

 ### Finally

  Finally unwraps the `Result` and returns the success value or the error.

 ### Maybe

  Maybe states if it contains a value or not.
  It has the following methods: